-As my father-in-law, Francis Edward Gresham (1911-1990), was a Department of Defense contract employee at CCNAS from January 1942 to April 13, 1944, and then again from March 1946 to January 1949, they were eligible to live there.
+My husband's family was eligible to live there, as my father-in-law, Francis Edward Gresham (1911-1990), was a Department of Defense contract employee at CCNAS from at least March 23, 1942, to at least April 13, 1944 (when he enlisted in the Navy and was sent to the Hydrographic Office near Washington DC), and then again from March 1946 (after his release from military service) to January 1949 (when he was transferred to the Naval Air Station at Pensacola, Florida).
 Here is a picture of my husband Mark from that first time period.

 The first time, the Greshams lived at 3765 Brandywine Court in the development.
-That building was renovated in 2016-17; it originally looked like the one the Greshams lived in during the 1946-49 time period, 3829 Blanco Courts.
-Compare the building in the background of the photo above with the Google Maps Street View for the Blanco Courts address and nearby buildings.
+That building was renovated in 2016-17.
+The Greshams lived in 3829 Blanco Courts during the 1946-49 time period.

 There are some images from La Armada's construction at the Library of Congress taken by Russell Lee (1903-1986) in Corpus Christi in December 1940 for the U.S. Farm Security Administration.